dglinenko/glitch-ios-sdk/README.md

 Glitch iOS SDK
 ===============
+Note: This is a fork of https://github.com/tinyspeck/glitch-ios-sdk with ARC and modern ObjC support.

 This SDK is intended to help you interact with the [Glitch API](http://api.glitch.com/).
 The SDK includes authorization through OAuth and functionality for calling the API.